aem-design/aemdesign-ansible-roles/README.md

 This repo aimed at testing Ansible Galaxy roles locally before publishing to Ansible Galaxy

+## Cloning

+This repo links all roles using git submodules.
+When cloning this repo you need to use the `--recursive` flag to tell git to pull all the submodules.

+`git clone --recursive git@github.com:aem-design/aemdesign-ansible-roles.git`

 ## Migrating old module to Molecule v2

 0. Before you start please read these